 When you sign in to your account, there will be a link to apply for permanent residence under Express Entry.
 You can save the information in this online form and go back to it as often as you need to until you are ready to submit it.

-Your Express Entry Invitation to Apply will be valid for 60 days.
+Your Express Entry invitation to apply will be valid for 90 days.

 All of your answers must be complete and true.

 You must fill out all the mandatory fields in the form.
 You will not be able to submit your application until these fields are completed.